skypjack/entt/docs/md/entity.md

 of listeners, the greater the performance hit when components are created or destroyed.

+Please, refer to the documentation of the signal class to know all the features it offers.<br/>
+There are many useful but less known functionalities that aren't described here, such as the connection objects or the possibility to attach listeners with a list of parameters that is shorter than that of the signal itself.

 ### They call me Reactive System

 As mentioned above, signals are the basic tools to construct reactive systems,